Overview

 4. Night and Streetfood Market

-In the evening, you find the Luang Prabang night market in the center of the city.
+In the evening, you find an enormous night market in the center of Luang Prabang.
 It’s without a doubt one of the best things to do in Luang Prabang.
 Sisavangvong Road turns into a big, cozy lit walking street with tents selling different goods such as handcrafts, clothing, jewelry, and souvenirs.

 On Lart Leng square, you find many stalls selling local foods like different kinds of sandwiches, fresh fruits, pancakes and so much more.
 Get yourself a drink at the bar, choose a table, and enjoy some delicious Laotian street food